Register of Copyrights Selection and Accountability Act is First Step Towards a Modern Copyright Office

 The copyright system is vitally important to the U.S. economy.
-According to a 2016 report by the International Intellectual Property Alliance, core copyright industries contributing over $1.2 trillion to the U.S. GDP and employing more than 5.5 million U.S. workers.
+According to a 2016 report by the International Intellectual Property Alliance, core copyright industries contributed over $1.2 trillion to the U.S. GDP and employed more than 5.5 million U.S. workers.
 Despite claims that its role is “mundane” and leader inconsequential, the Copyright Office plays a central role in the copyright system by providing expert reports and advice to Congress on a variety of copyright-related issues.
 Section 701(b) of the Copyright Act charges the Register of Copyrights with a number of meaningful duties, and Congress regularly looks to the Register and the Office for input on the development of copyright law.

 Making the Register a presidential appointee with the advice and consent of the Senate (PAS) is necessary to ensure that all stakeholder concerns are addressed prior to confirmation and that the Register remains accountable to Congress.
 Since the unceremonious removal of Register Pallante in October, there is no permanent Register of Copyrights in place, and the current Librarian of Congress is conducting a highly-unusual internet survey to determine the qualities of the next Register.
 The direct line of communication to the USCO that Congress enjoyed in the past has been disrupted, and consequential decisions are being made with little regard for consultation or accountability.